project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/39-satya-tripathi-raising-23b-to-transition-6m-smallholder-farmers-beyond-organic.md

 ---
-title: 39 Satya Tripathi, raising $2.3B to transition 6m smallholder farmers beyond organic
+title: 39 Satya Tripathi Raising 23b To Transition 6m Smallholder Farmers Beyond Organic
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-08-25)